Drakkar-Software/OctoBot-Docs/Interfaces/Web-interface.md

 ### About the web interface authentication

--   OctoBot\'s web interface authentication works on the assumption that you are the only person being able to access your OctoBot\'s file system and the associated processes.
+-   OctoBot's web interface authentication works on the assumption that you are the only person being able to access your OctoBot's file system and the associated processes.
 This authentication can be deactivated by anyone being able to edit your **user/config.json** and restart your OctoBot process.